HACCP CODEX ALIMENTARIUS

 During the inspection, the Certification Body must check the completeness of the documentation of the recording system variations and provide the Company under inspection time in order to perform the necessary corrective actions.

 Deviations / non-compliances are recorded.
-EUROCERT will only issue a certificate if all deviations/non compliances are amended.
+EUROCERT S A will only issue a certificate if all deviations/non compliances are amended.